These 100% whole wheat dinner rolls are fluffy, stay soft for days, and make excellent sandwiches!

 Continuing on with healthier Thanksgiving recipes, I give you the gift of fluffy dinner rolls!
 For me, no holiday meal is complete without dinner rolls.
 I have to admit that I really love the frozen ones you can bake in the oven, but homemade and whole wheat is always better, right?

 I can’t tell you how many 100% whole wheat recipes I tried before finding a good one.
 I even tried 50% whole wheat and couldn’t find a really amazing recipe.
 But these?!
 100% and so ridiculously fluffy and tasty!
 They could also be called Miracles of Fluff.
-Because they are. :D
+Because they are. :D I’m so happy I found this recipe on An Oregon Cottage!

 One of the best parts about this recipe is that the rolls stay soft for longer than just a few hours after baking.
 The rolls that other recipes produce are usually great out of the oven, but later that night, they’re crumbly and not that appetizing.
 I don’t know what it is about this recipe, but these always stay soft for days after making them!